Rod Taylor as Mitchell “Mitch” Brenner, smooth defense lawyer

 One rarely associates military-style cargo pants with a silk cravat around the neck, but an individualist like Mitch Brenner is comfortable blending leisure and luxury however he chooses.

 - Olive drab herringbone twill (HBT) cotton military-issue utility trousers with tall belt loops, button-down flapped side cargo pockets, and plain bottoms

 - Reproductions of these classic GI pants can be found online

-- Dark brown oiled leather belt with round-edged single-claw brass buckle
+- Dark brown oiled leather belt with rounded brass single-prong buckle

 - Dark brown leather moc-toe 4-eyelet boots

 - Gold wristwatch with silver dial on dark brown alligator leather strap

 Do Yourself a Favor and…